graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 1. Use async methods to get or set a cache.
 2. Cache items cannot be removed anymore.

-### `IResolveFieldContext.Extensions` property renamed to `OutputExtensions`
+### `IResolveFieldContext.Extensions` property renamed to `OutputExtensions` and related changes

 To clarify and differ output extensions from input extensions, `IResolveFieldContext.Extensions` has now been renamed to `OutputExtensions`.
-There has not been any change to the `GetExtension` and `SetExtension` thread-safe extension methods.
+The `GetExtension` and `SetExtension` thread-safe extension methods have also been renamed to `GetOutputExtension` and `SetOutputExtension` respectively.

-### `ExecutionOptions.Inputs` property renamed to `Variables`
+### `ExecutionOptions.Inputs` and `ValidationContext.Inputs` properties renamed to `Variables`

-To better align the execution options with the specification, the `Inputs` property containing the execution variables has now been renamed to `Variables`.
+To better align the execution options and variable context with the specification, the `Inputs` property containing the execution variables has now been renamed to `Variables`.